Is Marie Kondo’s question, “does it spark joy”, the right question for you?

 Most of us keep more than we will ever need.
 This costs valuable storage space, makes retrieval of the items we actually need more difficult and adds to the stress of daily living.
-Ask yourself the following questions when deciding to keep something or not.
+The famous Japanese organizer Marie Kondo tells you to ask if the object sparks joy for you.
+If it does keep it, if not donate it.
+Sometimes that question doesn’t solve the dilemma if you should keep something or donate it.
+The following questions might be more helpful when you ‘re making those decisions.

 - Are there any tax or legal reasons for keeping this?